jw6877/Elastic-notes/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the jumpbox machine can accept connections from the Internet.
+Only the jumpbox provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - Public IP address: 20.51.232.6

-Machines within the network can only be accessed by each other.
+Machines within the network can only be accessed by SSH.
+SSH access is limited to the Jumpbox Provisioner, 10.0.0.4
-- Allowed Jumpbox Provisioner access to the ELK server and it's public IP address is, 52.188.7.129.

 A summary of the access policies in place can be found in the table below.